usnistgov/SFA/README.md

 ## Build the STEP File Analyzer and Viewer

+First, edit the source code file sfa.tcl and uncomment the lines at the top of the file that start with 'lappend auto_path C:/Tcl/lib/teapot/package/...'
+Change 'C:/Tcl' if Tcl is installed in a different directory.

-Open a command prompt window and change to the directory with the SFA Tcl files and freewrap.
+Then, open a command prompt window and change to the directory with the SFA Tcl files and freewrap.
 To create the executable sfa.exe, enter the command:

 ```
 freewrap -f sfa-files.txt